-Level 2: All laws and regulations are followed, and at least 2 of the following apply:
+Level 2: All laws and regulations are followed and at least 2 the following apply:

-- □ Trainings are conducted to increase efficiency and to reduce shell breakage during harvest. - □ Harvesting is restricted to the first 8 inches of the substrate to reduce possible benthic impacts. - □ Engines for compressors, pumps and/or mechanized harvesters are selected or muffled to reduce noise levels, especially during nighttime harvests. - □ Harvest activities are conducted to avoid conflicts (e.g., sedimentation when using water jets to free up bags) with documented forage fish spawning grounds and native eelgrass.
+- □ Trainings are conducted to increase efficiency and to reduce shell breakage during harvest. - □ Engines for compressors, pumps, winches and/or booms are selected or muffled to reduce noise levels, especially during nighttime harvests. - □ Harvest activities are conducted to avoid conflicts (e.g., sedimentation when dredge harvesting) with documented forage fish spawning grounds and native eelgrass. - □ For floating aquaculture operations, mobile fouling organisms are provided an opportunity to be released in the marine environment during harvest operations. - □ For floating aquaculture operations, during harvest, efforts (e.g., moving the harvest/ cleaning area, operate in areas with stronger currents) are made to reduce high turbidities/siltation and potential benthic disruption.

-Level 3: As per level 2, and all from Level 2 apply.
-Pre-harvest site evaluations are conducted where harvest sites are marked to assure an effective/targeted harvest.
+Level 3: As per level 2 and all from Level 2 apply.
+Pre-harvest site evaluations are conducted to assure an effective/targeted harvest.

-Level 4: As per level 3, and a written harvest plan is available and periodically updated to reflect current science, regulations, and recommendations.
+Level 4: As per level 3, and a written harvest plan is available and periodically updated to reflect current science, regulations and recommendations.